SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

             "Interface methods
             "You can check the following table in the debugger.
-There is plenty of information available "such as parameters, visibility , abstract/final, static/instance, and more.
+There is plenty of information available "such as parameters, visibility, abstract/final, static/instance, and more.
             "The example only writes the methods names to the string table.
             DATA(intf_methods) = intf->methods.
             INSERT |{ tabix } Methods: { REDUCE string( INIT str = `` FOR <methintf> IN intf_methods NEXT str = |{ str }| &&